do-community/developer-glossary/README.md

 A community-built glossary of technical terms.
 See it live at [www.glossary.dev](https://www.glossary.dev)

+Kindly refer to our Code Of Conduct [here](https://github.com/do-community/developer-glossary/blob/main/code_of_conduct.md)

 ## How to Contribute a new term and definition

 If you see that the glossary is missing a term, we would love your help in adding it!